sintaxi/harp/README.md

 ### Quick Start

-Creating a new harp application is a breeze...

-    harp init myproj
+Start Harp server by pointing oit

+    mkdir ./public
-    harp server myproj
+    harp  ./public

-Your Harp application is now running at [http://localhost:9000]()
+Your Harp application is now running at [http://localhost:9000](http://localhost:9000) You can now fill your project with ejs, jade, md, sass, scss files to be processed autmatically.

+Compile your project...

+    harp ./public ./build

+Yor dist folder is now ready to be published at a static host such as [Surge.sh](https://surge.sh)

 ---